nrivard/lmaos/README.md

 ## Writing Programs

 The point of the n8 Bit Microcomputer and LmaOS is to write programs and see them come to life!
+Take a look at the following guidelines and the included example programs.

 ### The Basics